 - Visit CDC's website at www.cdc.gov/vaccines

 All content below is taken in its entirety from the CDC Information Statement (VIS): www.cdc.gov/vaccines/hcp/vis/vis-statements/pcv13.html

 CDC review information for Pneumococcal Conjugate VIS:

-Anyone who has ever had a life-threatening allergic reaction to a dose of this vaccine, to an earlier pneumococcal vaccine called PCV7 (or Prevnar), or to any vaccine containing diphtheria toxoid (for example, DTaP), should not get PCV13.
+Anyone who has ever had a life-threatening allergic reaction to a dose of this vaccine, to an earlier pneumococcal vaccine called PCV7, or to any vaccine containing diphtheria toxoid (for example, DTaP), should not get PCV13.

 Anyone with a severe allergy to any component of PCV13 should not get the vaccine.
 Tell your doctor if the person being vaccinated has any severe allergies.

-If the person scheduled for vaccination is sick, your doctor might decide to reschedule the shot on another day.
+If the person scheduled for vaccination is not feeling well, your healthcare provider might decide to reschedule the shot on another day.

-Adults receiving the vaccine have reported redness, pain, and swelling where the shot was given.
-Mild fever, fatigue, headache, chills, or muscle pain have also been reported.
+Adults have reported pain, redness, and swelling where the shot was given; also mild fever, fatigue, headache, chills, or muscle pain.